 Yet the amount of vitamin K2 in eggs can vary depending on factors such as the diet of the chickens that laid the eggs and how the eggs are prepared.

-In this article, we’ll explore why K2 is so important, the amount of vitamin K2 in eggs, and provide a rundown of other K2-rich foods.
+In this article, we’ll explore why K2 is so important and the amount of vitamin K2 in eggs, and we’ll provide a rundown of other K2-rich foods.

 Table of Contents

 What is Vitamin K2?

 Vitamin K2, also known as menaquinone, is an essential vitamin.